patrick-ausderau/orientationweb/README.md

 ### in this project
 1. html, css and js
 2. git
-1. some fun and stuff
+1. some fun and some sort of stuff